Jackson County, Florida: Politics

 Jackson County is governed by a five-member board of county commissioners.

 Politically, the county is predominantly Republican.
 The last time a Democrat won the county in the presidential election was 1980, when Jimmy Carter, the former governor of neighboring Georgia, was on the ballot.
 The county is part of Florida's 2nd congressional district, represented by Neal Dunn (R-Panama City).

 At the state level, Jackson County is part of Florida State Senate district 2.
 This district is represented by Jay Trumbull (R-Panama City).
 In the State House of Representatives, the county forms part of House district 5.
 This district is represented by Shane Abbott (R-DeFuniak Springs).

 Education

 The Jackson County School Board, the sole school district of the county, operates public schools.

 Jackson County is also home to Baptist College of Florida, an institution of higher education in Graceville affiliated with the Florida Baptist Convention, and Chipola College, a state college in Marianna.

 Libraries

 The Jackson County Public Library System has three branches.
 Jackson County is also a part of the Panhandle Public Library Cooperative System.
-The PPLCS also includes Holmes, and Calhoun counties.
+The PPLCS includes libraries of Holmes and Calhoun counties.